Pastoral Narrative Therapy Course

 Bank details

 Mind that two learning partners have their own bank accounts.
-Students studying local in Constantia Kruin (Roodepoort) or Mossel Bay (South Cape) pay their fees to these campuses directly.
+Students studying local in Constantia Kruin (Roodepoort) pay their fees to these campuses directly.

 Pretoria (local) and online students anywhere, but connected to Pretoria